Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 2. As a Returning Visitor, I want to find the best way to get in contact with the gym with any additional questions I may have.
 - The navigation bar clearly highlights the Join page which has all the relevant information.
 - The Join page has a map of the gym's location, information about the car park and the details for Opening Hours and Contact information.
-- Contact Information is also listed in the Footer section of every page (address, phone and email), along with general information.
+- Contact Information is also listed in the Footer section of every page (address, phone and email), along with general information, so users can view this information from every page.

 ### Frequent User Goals